 - A Thought can originate from a man’s spirit (Self)

-- A Thought can originate from God’s Spirit (Good)
+- A Thought can originate from a good God’s Spirit (Good)

-- A Thought can originate from another spirit, either angel (good) or demon (Evil)
+- A Thought can originate from another spiritual being, either a holy angel (Good) or Satan, devil, unholy angel, demon, or unclean spirit (Evil)

 Joh 10:4 And when he putteth forth his own sheep, he goeth before them, and the sheep follow him: for they know his voice.